arun-kr-reddy/notes/programming.md

         (lambda (x) (average (f x) x))))     ; & return procedure as a value
     ```
 - **higher order procedures:** take procedural arguments & produce procedural values ot help us clarify & abstract some otherwise complicated processes
-- **example: netwon's method to find square roots:** used to find roots of a function
+- **example: Netwon's method to find square roots:** used to find roots of a function
 to find `y` such that `f(y) = 0`, start with a guess `y0` & iterate with `yn+1 = lim y->yn (y - f(y)/(df/dy))`
   ```lisp
   (define (sqrt x)